 I chose to focus on the narrow streets, old houses with small private hanging gardens that are a quiet testimony of the past etched on every nook and corner in Split.

 One can see myriad colours, even in a simple scene of a string of clothes hanging between two buildings.
 While composing this photograph, all I could think of was how peace can reflect even in chaos.
+Often pictures show what I saw at the time of creating the photograph, but I think the best ones makes the viewer feel as I felt when I was making the photograph.

 Places to see